anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 ## How to integrate with the bridge?

-  All you need to do to integrate with the bridge is to prepare your token contracts to ensure that the Bridge supports them.
+  All you need to do to integrate with the bridge is to prepare your token contracts so that the Bridge supports them.

 ### Making your token contracts bridge-compatible